thomasballinger/observable-jupyter-widget/README.md

 # observable-jupyter-widget

-Connect Observable notebooks to the Jupyter kernel.
+Run Observable notebooks in Jupyter and send values back and forth.

+* Allow viewers of a Jupyter notebook use powerful Observable inputs like the [FIPS county code brush](https://observablehq.com/@awhitty/fips-county-code-brush) to specify Python values interactively
+* Display data calculated in Jupyter on interactive D3 plots ([see gallery](https://observablehq.com/@d3/gallery))
+* Quickly iterate on data visualization on observablehq.com: publish an update to an Observable notebook, wait a few seconds, and refresh the Jupyter web page.
+That's right, no kernel restarts!
+* Or create powerful interactive widgets that request additional data from Python without building a webapp.
+Display a map that limits client-side data by requesting more when the user pans the map from a server-side Jupyter kernel with plenty of RAM.

-Similar to the [observable-jupyter](https://github.com/thomasballinger/observable-jupyter) project, which allows feeding Python values into an Observable notebook once per embed.
-This widget version allows new inputs to be sent in and brings Observable cell outputs back to Python and integrates with the Jupyter Widget ecosystem.
+This library is similar to [observable-jupyter](https://github.com/thomasballinger/observable-jupyter), which allows feeding Python values into an Observable notebook once per embed.
+Unlike that library, this widget version allows new inputs to be sent in and brings Observable cell outputs back to Python.
+It also integrates with the Jupyter Widget ecosystem, so e.g. callbacks can run every time new values are produced in the embed.

 ## Usage
 Install the package and import the module.